jdanielkim/module_2_nba_project/README.md/README.md

 Testing Root Mean Squared Error: 14.924297502512207

 ### Update in regression
 After viewing these regressions I realized that there might be correlation issues with a few features such as three point attempts, two point attempts, and free throw attempts.
 Also, conceptually having the metrics of attempts to score can affect the outcome of predicting points scoring.
 I wanted to initially create a prediction without any statistics related to scoring and found out that having the metrics to attempts to score might hinder my results.
 Therefore, I decided to drop the variables twoPA', threePA ,FTA because they are strongly related with the actual number of points scored.
 I wanted to initially create a prediction without any statistics related to scoring and found out that this might hinder my results.
 I am aware that this will affect my RMSE.
+I also dropped the dummy variables because they were creating too many features for the regression model to load.

 ### The first model I ran was a linear regression: